Learn about business insurance requirements and the most common policies for dentists in Colorado.

 State law in Colorado requires every small business with employees to provide workers’ compensation insurance, which covers medical bills for work injuries.

 Vehicles owned by a business or used for business purposes must be covered by commercial auto insurance.
 This policy helps pay for injuries and property damage if your business vehicle gets into an accident.

 Note: Insureon cannot provide quotes for professional liability insurance for dentists, also called malpractice insurance.

-A small dentist’s office might qualify for a business owner’s policy.
-This package helps your business save money by bundling commercial property insurance with general liability insurance at an affordable rate.
+A small dentist’s office might qualify for a business owner’s policy (BOP).
+This package helps your business save money by bundling commercial property insurance with general liability coverage at an affordable rate.